MBACP (Accredited) Counsellor and Supervisor

 Training, qualifications & experience

 I have a post qualification in Consultative Supervision and I have a Diploma in Therapeutic Counselling and I am a member of the BACP, including the BACP accredited voluntary register and I work within the Ethical Framework for Good practice which underpins my work.
 My work has been accredited by the BACP; this is a well recognised and valued quality status for practitioners that recognises the achievement of high standards of knowledge, experience and development.

 As well as my private practice, I also work as a duty counsellor and supervisor in a local college, where as well as counselling individual students, I also write and facilitate group work on subjects such as anxiety, exam stress, self esteem and procrastination as well as supervising trainee counsellors.
 So as well as working with adults of all ages; I have a specific wealth of experience with young adult issues and I hold a current DBS certificate.

-I also previously spent a year working at a local homeless charity, counselling young people from 16-25 years old on various issues.
+I previously spent a year working at a local homeless charity, counselling young people from 16-25 years old on various complex issues.

 As an integrative counsellor, I am trained to integrate four different counselling theories; these are person centred, psychodynamic, existential and CBT, this means that dependent on your personal needs and requirements I can be flexible and adapt around methods that can work for you.
 As well as the traditional two chair approach, I may also work in other ways, such as using shells and stones, music, poetry or art to encourage you to talk about your feelings, although I would check with you first to ensure that you are comfortable working this way.